The Department of Health and Exercise Science (HES) offers five graduate degrees:

 PhD graduate assistants are given the opportunity to teach lecture-, lab-, and/or activity-based classes identified on the form entitled “Personal Appraisal of Activity & Instructional Skills.”
 MS graduate assistants may teach activity-based classes listed on this form.

-The Department of Health and Exercise Science is located in the Huston Huffman Center (HHC), which opened in 1981.
-The department is housed in the west wing of the HHC building and maintains classrooms, research laboratories, and faculty and graduate student offices.
+The Department of Health and Exercise Science is located in the west wing of the S.J.
+Sarkeys Complex, which opened in 1981.
+The department houses and maintains classrooms and research laboratories, as well as faculty, staff, and graduate student offices.
 The east wing of the building houses the student recreation and intramural activity areas.
 The department recently acquired approximately 3,500 square feet in the south end of the Collums Commissary building for additional teaching and research laboratories.

 The department encourages interdisciplinary study and research.
 Faculty and students frequently interact with members of other University academic units in the Colleges of Arts and Sciences, Business, Education, Engineering, Medicine, Public Health, and Allied Health.